lexiecorn/oto-gapo/docs/ROADMAP.md

 <!-- Features planned for upcoming releases -->

-**Feature Name**: Attendance Management
+**Feature Name**: Attendance Management ✅ **COMPLETED** **Priority**: P1
-**Priority**: P2
-**Status**: in Progress
+**Status**: Complete
 **Target Release**: v1.2.0
-**Description**: Allow admins to manage attendance of members **User Stories**:

-- As an admin, I want to mark a member as present or absent for a specific date
+**Completed**: January 2025
+**Description**: Complete attendance management system with QR check-in, meeting management, and reporting **User Stories - IMPLEMENTED**:

-- As an admin, I want to view the attendance history of a member
+- ✅ As an admin, I can create, edit, and delete meetings
-- As an admin, I want to view the attendance summary of a specific date
+- ✅ As an admin, I can generate QR codes for meetings
-- As an admin, I want to view the attendance summary of a specific month
+- ✅ As an admin, I can mark member attendance manually
-- As an admin, I want to view the attendance summary of a specific year
+- ✅ As an admin, I can view attendance history and statistics
-- As an admin, I want to export the attendance data to a CSV file
+- ✅ As an admin, I can export attendance data to CSV
-- As an admin, I want to import the attendance data from a CSV file
-- As an admin, I want to print the attendance report
-- As an admin, during meetings, I want to scan the QR code of a member to mark them as present
+- ✅ As an admin, during meetings, members can scan QR code to check in
-- As a user, I want to view my attendance history
+- ✅ As a user, I can view my attendance history and summary
+- ✅ As a user, I can check in to meetings via QR scan

+**Implementation Details:**
+- Backend: PocketBase collections (meetings, attendance, attendance_summary)
+- Repository: packages/attendance_repository
+- State Management: MeetingCubit, AttendanceCubit
+- UI: 7 pages, 3 widgets, 7 routes
+- Features: QR generation/scanning, CSV export, real-time stats
+- Documentation: See docs/ATTENDANCE_IMPLEMENTATION.md

 ### P2 - Medium Priority